Saturday, November 28, 2020

 After a couple days of imagining what a Thanksgiving-style lasagna could be, I proposed to Ann to do two layers of turkey in gravy, and between those a layer of sage pork sausage in béchamel and a layer of "turkey stuffing" ricotta, ricotta flavored with all the aromatics that go into traditional Thanksgiving stuffing.
 Ann said, "It needs mushrooms."
 And so I will add some dried porcini to really amp up the pork sausage béchamel (you know that's a fancy term for what we call sausage gravy and put on our biscuits down South!).
 Finally, I decided to top the whole shebang with cornbread breadcrumbs to give it a great top crust.

-This plan entails a bit of prep work: roasting turkey with our traditional pancetta butter under the skin, making cornbread and cornbread breadcrumbs, making turkey stock, making turkey gravy, prepping and sweating the mirepoix for the ricotta, making the sausage, and then the sausage béchamel.
+Despite its appearance, this dish is not a simple one.
+It entails significant prep work spread over days: roasting turkey with pancetta butter under the skin, making cornbread and cornbread breadcrumbs, making turkey stock, making turkey gravy, prepping and sweating the mirepoix for the ricotta, making the sausage, and then the sausage béchamel.
 This is all before par-cooking any lasagne and building and baking the lasagna, the fun part in which Ann and I will make a little mess in the kitchen.

 Fortunately, almost all of the work can be done in the days leading up to Thanksgiving, leaving just the easy and fun part for the day of.
 The best thing about spreading the prep out over several days is spreading the resulting dishes out over several days too.
 There is nothing quite like making a complicated meal requiring hours of work only to be confronted by mountains of dishes afterward.